 For a short hike with big views, venture to Nuastahivilft, just outside of Isafjordur, in the Westfjords region.
 The rock formation is referred to as “The Troll Seat” due to the local legend which says that the dip in the top of the mountain was formed by a hefty troll sitting to rest her feet, back in the mists of time.

 The quick, but challenging trail brings hikers above the city of Isafjordur where a breathtaking panorama awaits.
-The hike takes between 20 and 30 minutes with fantastic views along the entire route.
+The hike is undoubtedly one of the best things to do in Isafjordur, and it only takes between 20 and 30 minutes with fantastic views along the entire route.